-The Consortium Agreement regulates the collaboration within the consortium and the intellectual property rights (IPR) relating to the project results.
-A sample Consortium agreement is available to help you in drawing up a Consortium Agreement.
+The Declaration of Cooperation regulates the collaboration within the consortium.
+A sample declaration_of_cooperation_template is available to help you in drawing up a Declaration of Cooperation.

 The conditions to the consortium have still to be fulfilled at the end of the project.
 If there are changes during the project not according to the demanded consortium structure, a reclaim of the funding is possible.